 With more and more financial processes being migrated to the web, it was only a matter of time before the insurance industry followed suit.
 In India, insurance repository services were first launched in 2013.
 What are insurance repository services?
-These are services that are made available to the customers of insurance providers who have been certified by the Insurance Regulatory and Development Authority of India (IRDA) as being able to maintain records of policies in electronic format.
+These are services that are made available to the customers of insurance providers who have been certified by the Insurance Regulatory and Development Authority of India (IRDA).

 These services have not yet been made mandatory by the IRDA, but that is going to change soon.
 A notification was recently issued on ‘regulations for Issuance of electronic insurance policies and submission of electronic proposal form of insurance policies.’
 As per the Insurance Regulatory and Development Authority of India (Issuance of e-Insurance Policies) Regulations 2016, the new regulations are going to come into effect on October 1, 2016.
 It states that electronic insurance is a must for anyone paying annual premium that amounts to or is above Rs.
 10,000 in life and non-life insurance policies.